iAbhishek91/learnNodeCore/src/events/eventsNotes.md

 - there are 2 types of events:
   - system events: this are triggering points that are raised or created by C++ side of node js.
 This is done with help of `libuv`.
-  - custom events: this are ytriggering points that are raised or created by javascript side of node js.
+  - custom events: this are triggering points that are raised or created by javascript side of node js.
 This is done by `Event Emitter`.

 ## under the hood